ProGamerGov/captum/captum/optim/README.md

 **How do I know if my model is compatible with the Optim module?**

-In general model layers need to be [nn.Module](https://pytorch.org/docs/stable/generated/torch.nn.Module.html)s as functional layers don't support hooks and also cannot be replaced.
+In general model layers need to be [nn.Module](https://pytorch.org/docs/stable/generated/torch.nn.Module.html)s as functional layers don't support hooks.
 Please check out the 'Getting Started Model Preparation' tutorial notebook for more information.

 **Are only 3 RGB images and 4 channel RGBA images supported or can I use a different color space?**